pranshugaba/maths-wiki/docs/combinatorics/index.md

 Knowing how to count is useful while designing algorithms.
 It has applications in probability and statistics, as well as graph theory.

-We will begin with elementary counting methods like the pigeon-hole principle, and rules of sum and product.
-We will then look at the binomial theorem, Pascal's triangle, and more advanced methods like generating functions.